ArnavSax/CA-Homeowner-Climate-Change/index.md

 # How Fighting Climate Change Benefits California Homeowners

 An introductory note from the writers:
 Welcome all!
 California’s population and wealth make it one of the most expensive to live in.
 Fortunately, if you’re a California homeowner tired of the expenses, there are several strategies that reduce expenses and help alleviate the global climate crisis simultaneously.
-We hope you learn something new, save money, and help keep the great state of California clean by reading this blog, happy reading! - Anshul Garde and Arnav Saxena
+We hope you learn something new, save money, and help keep the great state of California clean by reading this blog, happy reading!

 _This blog will be updated every two weeks with all the latest developments that CA homeowners can benefit from as well as posted on several homeowner groups on social media._